acryptos/docs.acryptos.com/acryptos-vaults.md

 # ACryptoS Vaults

-ACryptoS Vaults save users time and enables higher yields through through creative automations, optimal compounding frequency, and highly efficient gas utilisation.
+ACryptoS Vaults save users time and enables higher yields through creative automations, optimal compounding frequency, and highly efficient gas utilisation.

 When you deposit into a Vault, your tokens will grow over time.
 You do not need to manually harvest the vaults.

 Most Vaults have a Farm where you can **Stake** your deposit to earn ACS or ACSI, a stake in the protocol.

-*The only exceptions being the ACS/ACSI Vaults where there is no need to Stake after depositing.
+*The only exceptions being the [ACS Vault and ACSI Vault](#ACS-and-ACSI-Vault), where there is no need to Stake after depositing.

 Our Vaults may offer up to three different types of returns depending on the Vault and what the user chooses to do which we have labelled as: